 - Became good friends with Gerald Ford after his presidency.

-- A graduate of the Naval academy, he was a submariner and nuclear engineer in his early life (although he never got to serve on a nuclear submarine).
+- A graduate of the Naval Academy, where he played varsity lightweight football* , he was a submariner and nuclear engineer in his early life (although he never got to serve on a nuclear submarine).
 This is why he got the submarine USS Jimmy Carter (SSN-23) named after him rather than a carrier (as is typical for presidents).
 It was a fast-attack nuclear boat and was also last of the even-scarier-than-the-name-makes-it-sound-but-also-ludicrously-expensive Seawolf class.

 - In 1952, then-Lieutenant Carter was sent to deal with a partial meltdown at Chalk River Nuclear Laboratories (Ontario, Canada), whereupon he was lowered into the reactor wearing woefully inadequate protective clothing to disassemble it.
 If that act does not get him on the badass president list, it at least gets him on the "most radioactive president" list.